Graduate Department of

 All applicants for advanced degrees in the department must take the Graduate Record Examination (GRE) and present acceptable scores.
 Three letters of recommendation addressing capabilities for graduate study, a letter of intent, and a current résumé are also required.
 Recommendation for admission to a program will be determined by the faculty in the specialization to which the student is applying.
 Additional requirements may go above and beyond the minimum University or departmental requirements.

 Sport Management.
-Applicants for the master’s degree program must have a bachelor’s degree from an accredited institution and present GRE scores.
+Applicants for the master's degree program must have a bachelor's degree from an accredited institution and present GRE scores.
 They may be admitted with a 3.0 upper-division grade point average (GPA) (or higher) and the requisite GRE scores (contact the department office for more information).
 Official GRE scores must be submitted in order for an application to be considered complete.
-Applicants to the doctoral program must have a master’s degree from an accredited institution and present GRE scores that meet the minimum requirements.
+Applicants to the doctoral program must have a master's degree from an accredited institution and present GRE scores that meet the minimum requirements.
 Applicants to the doctoral program must have a department faculty sponsor to be admitted.
 Meeting the minimum requirements does not guarantee admission.
-For more details on all programs and admission standards, please refer to the departmental Web site at http://education.fsu.edu/sm.
+For more details on all programs and admission standards, please refer to the departmental website at https://education.fsu.edu/sport-management-2.

 Definition of Prefixes